 |Applino (singular) Applini (plural)||The hosted application(s).
 This is similar to an applet or servlet.|

-Main Applino container is available from Google code.
+Main Applino container is available here.

 Note: Applino requires JRE 1.6 or later.